ironboy/_.apa/README.md

 #_.apa
 ## (Underscore Array Prototype Append)

+Wrap underscore methods as array methods for those of us who thinks it is ok to extend the Array.prototype for sweeter syntax - but with the option to turn this on/off

 Thomas Frank 2015, MIT Licensed [http://opensource.org/licenses/MIT](http://opensource.org/licenses/MIT)

+###Dependencies:
-Dependencies: Load underscore.js before this library [http://underscorejs.org/](http://underscorejs.org/)
+Load underscore.js before this library [http://underscorejs.org/](http://underscorejs.org/)

 ###Usage: